 - Advice on any remediation and validation required.

-Whether your concerns are over a recent spillage, current or historic operations on your site or a planning application, Peak Associates offer cost-effective assessments of ground contamination, and remediation or containment options.
+Please see below for how these services are delivered.
+Whether your concerns are over a recent spillage, current or historic operations on your site, or a planning application, Peak Associates offer cost-effective assessments of ground contamination, and remediation or containment options.

 Our aim is to minimise risks to our clients and future users of the land that is being investigated.